-Persons desiring the status of lay minister must have been members of the Church of the United Brethren in Christ for at least two years and of the local church to which they apply for license for at least one year.
-They must have demonstrated personal faith and piety, the fruit of the spirit, and faithfulness to their duties as members of the Church of the United Brethren in Christ.
-They shall not use tobacco, beverage alcohol, or illicit drugs.
+Candidates for this license must have been members of the Church of the United Brethren in Christ for at least two years and members of the local church to which they apply for at least one year.
+They must have demonstrated faithfulness to the expectations of members (chapter 5), adherence to the moral and social standards of the church (chapters 6 and 7), and conformity to the general expectations of ministers (chapter 8).